-Name State Descripion \htmlrtf BEGIN The De-encapsulating RTF Reader MUST NOT copy any \htmlrtf1 subsequent text and control words in the RTF content until the state is disabled. \htmlrtf0 END This control word disables an earlier instance of \htmlrtf or \htmlrtf1, thus allowing the De-encapsulating RTF Reader to evaluate subsequent text and control words in the RTF content.
+Name State Description \htmlrtf \htmlrtf1 BEGIN The de-encapsulating RTF reader MUST NOT copy any subsequent text and control words in the RTF content until the state is disabled. \htmlrtf0 END This control word disables an earlier instance of \htmlrtf or \htmlrtf1, thereby allowing the de-encapsulating RTF reader to evaluate subsequent text and control words in the RTF content.

 A de-encapsulating RTF reader MUST support HTMLRTF within nested groups.
-The state of the HTMLRTF control word should transfer when entering groups and be restored when exiting groups, as specified in [MS-RTF].
+The state of the HTMLRTF control word is expected to transfer when entering groups and be restored when exiting groups, as specified in [MS-RTF].